magma-labs/nagual/README.md

 ## Custom attributes

-If a new column is added with a header that is not recognized as a product field, then a new custom attribute will be generated for the products that contain a value for that column.
+If a new column is added with a header that has the expected regex defined in config file, then a new custom attribute will be generated for the products that contain a value for that column.

-Example if column `season` and a product contains `winter` value, then a product custom attribute with id "season" will be generated for that product.
+Example if column `custom-season` and a product contains `winter` value, then a product custom attribute with id "season" will be generated for that product.